Clark High School Curriculum

 Advisory meets once a week, every week, for one hour.
 During this time, advisors not only provide students with important information, they also build community among students by leading "group initiatives."
 These initiatives are team-building activities that knit the students closer together and help them appreciate each other’s talents.

-Clark offers an array of performing and visual arts electives, including Jazz Band, Printmaking, Steel Drum Band, Sculpture and Photography courses.
+Clark offers an array of performing and visual arts electives, including Jazz Band, Steel Drum Band, Arts 1-3, Ceramics, Independent Studies, and Photography courses.

 All teachers are available after school to help students.
 They have regularly scheduled "help nights" but can also arrange to meet with students on other afternoons, as well.